Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 03.md

 		- The color drains from Cal's face -- he says that they need to find Camille ASAP
 	- CORDELIA'S INSIGHTING CAL!!
 SHE'S SUSPICIOUS!!!
 		- All she sees is a farmboy who knows what he's doing
-- Cordelia casts ==Detect Magic== and uses her Passive Investigation to look around the room
+- Cordelia casts <span style="color:rgb(197, 124, 22)">Detect Magic</span> and uses her Passive Investigation to look around the room
 	- She sees magical traces left by Camille, and a vision of him jumping out the window
 - CAL DIVES OUT THE WINDOW!!!!!!!
 	- HOMIE DOES 2 FRONT FLIPS AND LANDS ON THE GROUNDON HIS FEET!!
 KING SHIT